10 Must-Know Things About Safe Winter Driving in Norway (2025)

 There are often warning signs along the road in areas where moose are known to cross, but not always.
 When driving in forest or mountain areas, you should always be slightly alert for wildlife trying to cross the road.

-Another thing is that mountain driving in Norway can be a challenge, especially if the roads are steep, narrow, and winding.
+Another thing is that mountain driving in Norway can be challenging, especially when the roads are steep, narrow, and winding.

-In this kind of terrain, you want to be on low gear (if manual) uphill and drive sufficiently slow – but not too slow, as you might lose momentum and not get up!
+In this kind of terrain, you want to be in low gear (if manual) uphill and drive sufficiently slow – but not too slow, as you might lose momentum and not get up!

 In some areas, the road is too narrow for two cars to pass.
 This is normally marked with signs, and also which driving direction has the right to go first.

-You never know who you are meeting on the roads, as I suspect you already know.
+You never know who you’ll meet on the road, as I suspect you already know.

-Lastly, be cautious when you pass through tunnels, as the weather and road conditions on one side of a mountain are not necessarily the same as on the other side of a mountain (or sea, if it is a sub-sea tunnel).
+Lastly, be cautious when passing through tunnels, as weather and road conditions on one side of a mountain (or sea, if it is a subsea tunnel) are not necessarily the same as on the other.

 So exit the tunnels carefully and get a feel for the conditions before you hit the gas.